Chinese Herbal Medicine: Everything You Need To Know

 Chinese herbal medicine is a key part of TCM, which also includes practices like acupuncture, massage, dietary advice, and exercise.
 Together, these practices form a complete approach to health care that looks at the physical, emotional, and spiritual parts of well-being.

-In TCM, the body is seen as an interconnected system.
+TCM sees the body as an interconnected system.
 Health is viewed as a state of balance between opposing forces, like Yin and Yang.
 Chinese herbal medicine helps restore this balance by using specific combinations of herbs that work together to address the root causes of health issues.
 This holistic approach not only treats the symptoms but also promotes overall health and prevents future illnesses.

 Historical Context of Chinese Herbal Medicine